iamdcj/react-ssr-edf/README.md

 SSR React application boilerplate, largely based on a projet build for DTUS, but updated and refactored to be used on a DTUK project

-## Application overview

-The following is an overview of the core appliation technologies used, and the folder structure of the application.

 ### Core Technologies

 - built with the following technologies: